phulin/bean-hccs/README.md

-This is a Kingdom of Loathing script by myself, `worthawholebean (#1972588)` (`ikzann` on Discord) to do 1-day Hardcore Community Service runs as a Sauceror in the Wallaby moon sign.
+This is a Kingdom of Loathing script by myself, `worthawholebean (#1972588)` (`ikzann#8468` on Discord) to do 1-day Hardcore Community Service runs as a Sauceror in the Wallaby moon sign.

 To install:
 `svn checkout https://github.com/phulin/bean-hccs/branches/master/KoLmafia`